Koromix/tytools/README.md

 To install MinGW-w64, the [TDM-GCC](http://tdm-gcc.tdragon.net/) package is probably the easiest option.
 Make sure to use the TDM64 MinGW-w64 edition.

-Open a console, go to the project directory and execute:
+To compile ty, open a console, go to the project directory and execute:
 ```bash
 mkdir build\win32 && cd build\win32
 cmake -G "MinGW Makefiles" ..\..